josesamos/geogenr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

+## Resubmission
-* This is a new release.
+This is a resubmission.
+In this version I have:

+* Converted the DESCRIPTION title to tittle case.

+* Changed the external data to reduce the packet size.

+* Updated the examples, vignettes, and test to use the new external data.